cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Changed
 - Prometheus metrics used for various functions and now required to run CNTools, enabled by default
+- Allow prereqs.sh to avoid overwriting topology and genesis files.

 #### [5.0.6] - 2020-07-26
 ##### Fixed